 11. The Burning (1981, Directed by Tony Maylam)

 The Burning is the final slasher horror movie on our list, and it's undoubtedly one of the best.
 Based on the New York urban legend of the Cropsey maniac, it's about a sadistic alcoholic caretaker (“Cropsy”) at the fictional Camp Blackfoot.
-After being badly burnt from a prank gone wrong, the caretaker seeks vengeance years later at the nearby Camp Stonewater.
+After being badly burnt from a prank gone wrong, the caretaker seeks vengeance years later at Camp Stonewater.

 Based on a New York Urban Legend

-Another movie boasting excellent special effects courtesy of Tom Savini, The Burning is full of suspense and plenty of gore.
+Another movie boasting excellent special effects courtesy of Tom Savini, The Burning is full of suspense and gore.
 It attempts to copy Friday the 13th in many ways, but its departure from some of the slasher genre's tired cliches makes it a better movie.
 If the genre weren't so saturated in the 1980s, it would undoubtedly be considered more of a classic than it currently is.

 12. The Parent Trap (1961, Directed by David Swift / 1998, Directed by Nancy Meyers)